Colourful houses with snow-covered roofs

 Their menu is based on traditional Norwegian food, and there is always a whale dish or two on the menu!
 The name "Stationen" was taken from an important part of the archipelago's history, the whale hunting period from the early 17th- to the late 18th-century.
 All eyes in Europe were on Svalbard and the values marine mammals could offer then.
 Whale hunting stations were established in large parts of Svalbard, and that's from where they've taken the name Stationen.
 Read more here.

-• Together with the re-opening of Coal Miners' Cabins as accommodation in Longyearbyen, Coal Miners' Bar & Grill also re-opened!
+• Together with the re-opening of Coal Miners' Cabins as accommodation for guests in Longyearbyen, Coal Miners' Bar & Grill also re-opened!

 Read more about Coal Miners' Bar & Grill here.